Skip to Main Content

 What does it mean?

-• Refereed or Peer Reviewed
+Refereed or Peer Reviewed or Scholarly

-Peer-reviewed and refereed are synonyms.
-In a peer-reviewed journal, articles are examined by experts in the field to determine their merit.
+• In a peer-review process, articles go through a second review in addition to the editor and are examined by experts in the field to determine their merit.

 How do I know if it is?